vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 also likely contributing factors (but I do think the extra work I was able to do and the flow I was able to get into due to that made it worthwhile).

+I had off-and-on zero rating pain in the morning; it was off my mind for most of my Amazon package pickup trip but it was there.

+I had a more on-my-mind zero rating pain after eating, and the pain very occasionally crossed to a 1.

+Roughly speaking, I think this was comparable to last Tuesday and not as good as last Thursday, but it's difficult to compare very precisely (and maybe I psychologically felt better Thursday due to the upward trajectory, even though I wasn't materially better on Thursday).
+Definitely, there seems to have been a regression since last Saturday.
+I'm wondering if my stoppage of potatoes prep is leading to a protein shortage that is causing other issues, considering that I felt pretty much recovered on Saturday.
+Or if there is just some residual effect of the Kitava meal that will die out in a day or two so I just need to brave through it.
+I'll continue observing until tomorrow afternoon/evening to figure out if things are getting better or worse.

 ## Current learnings